apache/celeborn/README.md

 # we recommend set localShuffleReader to false to get better performance of Celeborn
 spark.sql.adaptive.localShuffleReader.enabled false

-# we recommend enable aqe support to gain better performance
+# we recommend enabling aqe support to gain better performance
 spark.sql.adaptive.enabled true
 spark.sql.adaptive.skewJoin.enabled true
 ```

 ### Best Practice
 If you want to set up a production-ready Celeborn cluster, your cluster should have at least 3 masters and at least 4 workers.
-Masters and works can be deployed on the same node, but should not deploy multiple masters or workers on the same node.
+Masters and works can be deployed on the same node but should not deploy multiple masters or workers on the same node.
-See more detail in [CONFIGURATIONS](CONFIGURATION_GUIDE.md)
+See more detail in [CONFIGURATIONS](docs/configuration.md)

 ### Support Spark Dynamic Allocation
 We provide a patch to enable users to use Spark with both dynamic allocation and Remote Shuffle Service.